neumino/neumino.github.io/movies.md

-### Becky
+### Cut Throat City
-*Released on 2020-07-23, vote average 4.1*
+*Released on 2020-07-30, vote average 5.5*

-A teenager&#39;s weekend at a lake house with her father takes a turn for the worse when a group of convicts wreaks havoc on their lives.
+Four boyhood friends return to New Orleans’ Lower Ninth Ward after Hurricane Katrina, to find their home decimated and prospects for work swept away.
+Turning to a local gangster for employment, the crew is hired to pull off a daring casino heist, right in the heart of the city.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/LQAJ5QvD8BA?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/qCcVIZUVGZA?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>